 Social interactions such as likes, shares and comments in various social networks can be tracked as below.
+This, again, is tracked in a similar way as screen views but the social prefix is used when the default isPrefixingEnabled option is enabled.

-''' [[PiwikTracker sharedInstance] sendSocialInteractionWithAction:@"like" network:@
+''' [[PiwikTracker sharedInstance] sendSocialInteractionWithAction:@"like" target:@"Dogs"

-→ "Facebook"]; '''
+→network:@"Facebook"]; '''

-- An interaction (required) defines the social interaction, e.g. "Like". - A network (required) defines the social network associated with interaction, e.g. "Facebook"
+- An interaction (required) defines the social interaction, e.g. "Like". - A network (required) defines the social network associated with interaction, e.g. "Facebook" - A target (optional) the target for which this interaction occurred, e.g. "Dogs".